zunzun/pyQt5Fit/README.txt

+Current status: in progress, plots will not display

 Welcome to pyQt5Fit, an example of creating a cross-platform curve and surface fitting application using tkinter and the pyeq3 fitting library.